asavchenko/put.pixel/dev/png.reader/readme.txt

         how many sequences of this given length we can generate the actual sequences!

-As nn example let's have code length 4 and the number of occurrences 7:
+As an example let's have code length 4 and the number of occurrences 7:

         1000 \
         1001  \